If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Lithium and lamotrigine are both mood stabilizers used in bipolar disorder.
 Despite their differences, they share several features.

-- Neither should be stopped abruptly, so both need a plan made with a prescriber.
+• Neither should be stopped abruptly, since stopping suddenly can destabilize mood.
+Both need a plan made with a prescriber.

 How they differ